bladeski/growth-journal/CONTRIBUTING.md

+## Contribution Guidelines

+- Use Conventional Commit style in Pull Request titles (e.g. `feat(settings): add theme selector`).
+- When merging, prefer a merge commit or conventional PR title that communicates the change type.
+The repository uses `standard-version` to generate changelogs and version bumps.
+- For breaking changes include `BREAKING CHANGE:` in the PR description or use `BREAKING CHANGE` in the title to trigger a major release.
 # Contributing to Growth Journal

 Thanks for your interest in improving the Growth Journal project!
 This document outlines a minimal contribution workflow so changes can be reviewed and merged cleanly.